rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

 				- Working of Ports
         - Types of Ports
 			- 3 types of Ports
+    			- Q : how do u know that http works on 80 Port no
+    			- Q : What are Registered Ports ?
 			- Practical Work : Dynamic Port
 			- Q : How ZOOM company knows that ZOOM needs to be run on let's say Port no. 20
+    			- Q : is it ever happen that u open the ZOOM + whatsapp at the same time & due to port they both crash ?
-			- HTTP & HTTPs
+			- difference b/w HTTP vs HTTPs
         - Protocols in Networking
-			- define protcol
+			- define protocol
 				- Q : where Protocols are used ?
 				- Q : How data is transmitted ?
 				- Q : Device Communication , what's the role of protocols in it ?